abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 <br/>

 Let's go through a simple example of retrieving missed connections from craigslist.
-To run the code on computer you'll need to have two python modules installed: requests and BeautifulSoup.
+To run the code on your computer you'll need to have four python modules installed: requests, BeautifulSoup, dataset, and thready.
 To install these, you can run this command in your terminal:

 {% highlight bash %}
-sudo pip install beautifulsoup4 requests
+sudo pip install beautifulsoup4 requests dataset thready
 {% endhighlight %}

 If this returns and error, try installing pip and running the command again:

 {% highlight bash %}
 sudo easy_install pip
-sudo pip install beautifulsoup4 requests
+sudo pip install beautifulsoup4 requests dataset thready
 {% endhighlight %}

 If everything works you should be able to open a python terminal and import the libraries with no errors: